Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 - How to Scale a Snowflake Warehouse Up and Down
 - How to Suspend a Snowflake Warehouse
 - How to Create, Configure and Apply a Resource Monitor
-- How to set Query Timeout and Queue Timeout Parameters on a Snowflake Warehouse and Snowflake Account.
+- How to Set Statement Timeout and Statement Queue Timeout Parameters on a Snowflake Warehouse and Snowflake Account.

 ### What You Will Build
 - A Snowflake Warehouse